ncsa/Nightingale_real/docs/source/user_guide/software.rst

 Searching the CRAN site for your desired R package may provide links to archived versions that are not available in the current CRAN.
 In this case, the specific archived R package can be downloaded and installed from the local file using the same command but omitting the repository URL (specifying NULL).

-Some R packages have dependencies that are required to be installed first, and will generate an error message similar to the following:
+Some R packages have dependencies that are required to be installed first, and will generate an error message similar to:

 .. code-block::